-This trick not only deters “I want, Can I have…” but it can also teach kids the value of giving.
+This trick not only deters “I want, Can I have…” but it can also teach kids the value of giving and generosity.
 You could take it one step further and allow your child to pick an item to donate to someone in need.
 Stores are often holding charity promotions right at the checkout.
 You could also encourage them to pick food items for local food banks (to avoid the temptations of the toy aisle).

 For older kids, you can try setting a limit on how much they can spend.
 For younger children who do not quite understand the value of money, try giving two or three suggestions.
 This helps you stay on budget and still allows them to exert their independence as the “decision maker”.

 This simple kids shopping tip might help keep some of the clutter of trinkets and toys out of your car/house/purse.
 It also helps your child learn the value of giving and the joy of making other people feel special.

 I love Google’s definitions for generous: (1) (of a person) showing a readiness to give more of something, as money or time than is strictly necessary or expected (2) showing kindness toward others.